SK-4518/Solidity-Intermediate/README.md

 Write a smart contract that implements the require(), assert() and revert() statements

-**Basic concepts required in the program:**

-1. Error- It is an exceptional condition that halts the normal execution of the program.
-2. Error Handling- In solidity, the procedure of handling errors using various statements is known as error handling.

-**   There are three methods that constitute the error-handling process in Solidity:
+**Three methods constitute the error-handling process in Solidity:**

-1. **Require**- It  is used in order to check particular condition before the execution of the function.
-It requires two parameters- a condition and a string message.
-If the condition returns to true then the execution of the program is passed to the next statement else if it returns to false then the function execution is terminated and the message passed as the second parameter of the require statement is displayed.
+1. **Require**- If the condition returns to true then the execution of the program is passed to the next statement else function execution is terminated and the second parameter of the require statement is displayed.

- Syntax-  require(condition to be validated, message to be displayed if the condition fails);

-2. **Assert**- It is used to check the condition.
-If the condition fails then the program execution is terminated with an error message.
+2. **Assert**- If the condition fails then the program execution is terminated with an error message.
 It takes only one parameter i.e. the condition.
 If the condition returns to true then the execution jumps to the next statement.

- Syntax- assert(condition to be checked);

 3. **Revert**- It is used to display the error and revert the current call.
-It causes the EVM to revert all the changes made to the state, and things return to the initial state or the state before the function call was made.
-Since the function execution stops after the revert() statement, the remaining gas is also returned back to the user.
+Since the function execution stops after the revert() statement, the remaining gas is also returned to the user.
 If you don't use the revert() statement and some error occurs, then the entire gas is lost.

-Syntax- revert();

 **Program**-This program is run using the Remix online compiler- https://remix.ethereum.org